-The nature of the Internet's current evolution is an important determinant of contemporary and future directions of social change.
-It is no longer simply a technical platform about which technical experts are best placed to take important decisions.
-Who should then shape the evolution of the Internet, and how?
-Users determining the Internet's trajectory is largely a myth, though some remarkable oases of alternative practices amongst committed techies, and some non-techie 'power users', do exist.
+The nature of evolution of the Internet is an important determinant of social change.
+The Internet is no longer simply a technical platform about which technical experts are best placed to take important decisions.
+Who then should shape the evolution of the Internet, and how?
+Users determining the Internet's trajectory is largely a myth, though some remarkable oases of alternative practices amongst committed techies and other 'power users' do exist.
 To the extent the user has a role, it is in her capacity as a consumer, which capacity is very unequally distributed between affluent and marginalised groups.
 Largely, it is corporatist and statist powers that are shaping the Internet.
 We believe that ordinary people and communities must have greater control in shaping the Internet for a future society that is egalitarian.
 Towards this end, we undertake research, and advocate national and global norms and policies that recognise, and underpin, the Internet as a force for equality and social justice.